If you are an employer, please visit the Work-Study Employers section.

 - An off-campus Referral signed by your employer

-Identification.
-For a list of acceptable forms of identification, view the last page of the Form I-9 (PDF) Please note that if you do not have a passport, you are required to bring in two other types of identification, one from column B and one from column C.
+- Employment Eligibility Identification.
+For a list of acceptable forms of identification, view the last page of the Form I-9 (PDF)

 Can I Have More than One Work-Study Job?

 Yes.
-If you want to split your Work-Study among multiple Work-Study employers, visit our office.
+If you want to split your Work-Study among multiple Work-Study employers, visit our forms page and complete the Work-Study - Employer Change Request form.
+After you have completed the form, please submit it to our office for review.

 Will My Work-Study Award Expire if I Don't Use It?

-Nevertheless, you may wish to convert your unearned Work-Study eligibility to PLUS or Direct Loan eligibility.
-To do so, please visit our forms page to download the Work-Study Conversion request form.
+Should you not secure employment or do not wish to use Work-Study funds, you may convert your unearned Work-Study eligibility to PLUS or Direct Loan eligibility.
+To do so, please visit our forms page to download the Work-Study Loan Conversion request form.
 After you have completed the form, please submit it to our office for review.